Running the simulations

 Overview

-We assume that you have already registered and logged in to the platform.
-To run the simulation you need to have proper project loaded in the editor window.
+To run the simulation you need to have a project loaded in the editor window.

-in the title bar, or select Simulation page from the Navigation Bar on the left.
+To run the simulation, click RUN in the title bar, or select Simulation page from the Navigation Bar on the left.

 Simulations Page